node-class-may-2023/ComIT_Node/git.md

 * As we just commited our changes there's nothing new to commit

 ### Git log
-* This command show commit logs
+* This command shows commit logs
 * We can check our project commit history by running **git log**

 ```bash